 Similarly, many central banks ran highly expansionary monetary policies, with both near-zero interest rates and unconventional loans and investments.
-For example, in 2012, Shinzo Abe (see Figure 19.4), then newlyelected Prime Minister of Japan, unveiled a plan to pull his country out of its two-decade-long slump in economic growth.
+For example, in 2012, Shinzo Abe (see Figure 19.4), then newly-elected Prime Minister of Japan, unveiled a plan to pull his country out of its two-decade-long slump in economic growth.
 It included both fiscal stimulus and an increase in the money supply.
-The plan was successful in some ways and unsuccessful in others.
-While real GDP growth in Japan has averaged around 1% since 2012 (and was only 0.2% in 2014 and 0.7% in 2016) and while the inflation rate has struggled to stay positive in recent years, the unemployment rate continued to decline through the 2010s.
-By early 2020, prior to the pandemic, the unemployment rate stood at just 2.5%.
-Public debt has also reached a plateau in the last 5-7 years of about 230-240% of GDP, although this number did increase slightly in 2020 due to the pandemic.
-Shinzo Abe stepped down as Prime Minister of Japan in 2020, and was assassinated in 2022.
+The plan was quite successful in the short run.
+However, according to the Economist, with public debt "expected to approach 240% of GDP," (as of 2012 it was 226% of GDP) printing money and public-works spending were only short-term solutions.

-FIGURE 19.4 Japan's Former Prime Minister, Shinzo Abe Japan used fiscal and monetary policies to stimulate its economy, which has helped bring down unemployment, but inflation remains stubbornly low.
-(Credit: modification of "Shinzo Abe, Prime Minister of Japan" by Chatham House/Flickr Creative Commons, CC BY 2.0)
+Figure 19.4 Japan's Prime Minister, Shinzo Abe Japan's Prime Minister used fiscal and monetary policies to stimulate his country's economy, which has worked in only the short run.
+(Credit: modification of work by Chatham House/Flickr Creative Commons)

 As we discussed in other chapters, macroeconomics needs to have both a short-run and a long-run focus.
-The challenge for many of the developed countries in the next few years will be to grapple with the consequences of the pandemic.
-With high unemployment and no end of the virus containment in sight, it will be challenging for these governments to refocus their efforts on new technology, education, and physical capital investment.
+The challenge for many of the developed countries in the next few years will be to exit from the short-term policies that they used to correct the 2008-2009 recession.
+Since the return to growth has been sluggish, it has been politically challenging for these governments to refocus their efforts on new technology, education, and physical capital investment.